 She has 8 years of teaching experience and has taught educators, art directors, creative professionals but also students of all ages and abilities, including individuals with behavioural problems and learning difficulties.

-Moreover, she has delivered bespoke courses focused on Adobe and Creative training for companies and institutes such as BBC, NHS, WWF, Roche, SKY, BT, Barclays, The National Gallery, ILGA-Europe and also has delivered training days for several Universities and Colleges.
+Moreover, she has delivered bespoke courses focused on Adobe and Creative training for companies and institutes such as BBC, SKY WWF, Roche, NHS, The National Gallery, ILGA-Europe and also has delivered training days for several Universities and Colleges.

 Sofia has successfully employed a motivational approach when teaching and found that this led to many positive student outcomes, such as developing their creative thinking.
 She chooses content and activities that are both significant and challenging for the students so that they are stimulated to think beyond their comfort zone and feel involved in their own learning process.
 A key part of her career is helping students reach their full potential, which she works towards by focusing on creative thinking when teaching.